tajacks/personal-site/src/notes/import-certificates-at-elixir-app-start.md

 ---

-The Erlang function `:public_key.cacerts_load/1` can be used to load trusted CA certificates from a file, and with any Erlang function, can be called from Elixir.
+The Erlang function `:public_key.cacerts_load/1` can be used to load trusted CA certificates from a file, and with any Erlang function, it can be called from Elixir.
 The spec for this function shows it returns either `:ok` or a tuple of `{:error, reason}`:

 ```